stfc/cloud-docs/source/ClustersPage/clusters-page.rst

 3. `Fix Rename modal <https://github.com/stfc/cloud/commit/c1ee299de3abeb4ebf6fd15d3c67f26838d1c5ba>`_
     I resolved issue `#121`_

-    This was simply *setting the modal to 'hide'* after clicking 'Rename'
+    This was simply *setting the modal to 'hide'* after clicking 'Rename'.

 4. `Renamed tabs <https://github.com/stfc/cloud/commit/bd31516dd6bcc04d4823e9a643f2b3cc6ef40743>`_
-    I renamed the tabs for the Machines and Clusters pages to *Project Instances* and *Project Clusters* respectively, following a discussion about the names in `#120`_
+    I renamed the tabs for the Machines and Clusters pages to *Project Instances* and *Project Clusters* respectively, following a discussion about the names in `#120`_.

 Opportunities for extension